heindrickson/LimeSurvey-Builder/README.md

 1. Hi, explain to me in detail what you do and how we should interact.
 2. Show me an example of a survey mockup in DOCX format, so I can create another one based on it, tailored for my own survey.
 3. Hi, help me create a new survey in Limesurvey.
 I'll send you a document that has a mockup of the survey questionnaire.
 It simulates the structure of groups and questions, and also has instructions about conditional presentation (branching) and validations.
 Infer everything from the file, only ask me something if you can't figure it out.
-4. Hi, explain to me in detail how I can adjust and save the TSV content when you only display it on the screen (without a download link).
+4. Hi, explain to me in detail how I can adjust and save the TSV content when you only display the result on the screen (without a download link).
 Describe how to do this via Notepad++ and in VS Code.
 <br><br>